Estimated reading time: 15 minutes

 We complete a monthly net worth statement for our house, but that’s a bit different than your net worth statement.

-Although your net worth can change from month to month, it’s essential to have this one document prepared for your family so they understand the value of your estate.
+Although your net worth can change from month to month, it’s essential to have this document prepared for your family so they understand the value of your Estate.

 Assets

-- Investments (stocks, bonds, mutual funds, RSP, RRIF, RESP, Corporate pension plans, other
+- Investments (stocks, bonds, mutual funds, RSP, RRIF, RESP, Corporate pension plans, etc.

 Liabilities